 I have tried to find out more about the house, but all I have found is where it is on google maps, a dirt road that will take me there.
 A newspaper I found in the kitchen was dated July 2000.
 That doesn’t seem so long ago, only eleven years.
 Yet, this is a place where history stopped.
 It seems like it’s always been abandoned, that it exists as a repository for all that is lost and forsaken, as a holder for things that aren’t supposed to be found.
 Yet from the minute I found the dirt road leading to the house, I have felt compelled to go back.

 I haven’t gone back, though.
-Out of all the places Mark and I have visited together, this place is probably the most dangerous.
+Out of all the places my friend and I have visited together, this place is probably the most dangerous.
 Its proximity to the freeway, the railroad tracks and the Tucson and Phoenix metropolitan areas make it risky in a different way than the more remote locations we shoot for our Copper Belt Project.
 It may seem frozen in time, but time is moving forward quite rapidly just up the road, and it is often moving with guns and ill intentions.
 Drug runners.
 Minutemen.
 Angry men with bones to pick.
 These are commonplace in this landscape.

 But still, when I ran out of the house, I forgot to latch the door.
 I hate to think of someone getting in from outside or something from inside getting out.
 Maybe I left the door open because I need to go back into the dark and find what is waiting there for me.
 Maybe I need to step inside and shoot in the dark, so I can finally see the thing that is missing, the thing I need to find, to hear what the house is telling me.
 Then again, that’s probably the last place on earth I should go right now.